obophenotype/upheno/docs/reference/phenotype-data.md

 - The modifier is implicit in the data rather than explicitly stated.
 For example, [Flybase states on their website about the Dmel\torrv66 Allele (FBal0016988)](https://flybase.org/reports/FBal0016988) that the "phenotype manifests in the embryonic telson".
 - Note: FlyBase has different kinds of phenotype data (including pre-coordinated), and it should be carefully evaluated which one is which prior to integration.

+!!! info

     Data was obtained [from the Alliance of Genome Resources](https://fms.alliancegenome.org/download/PHENOTYPE_FB.json.gz) on the 30.03.2023 and simplified for illustration.

 <a id="charmodbear"></a>